Moult/threadbare/README.md

  - It isn't a fully featured forum.
 If you're looking for plugins, themes, and a hundred dials, this isn't it.
  - No logging and community metrics.
  - Non-hierarchical.
 It's just threads and posts.
 No categories or subcategories.
  - No private messages, profiles, or gamification.
 Take a deep breath.
-Enjoy the prose.
+Enjoy the open-air prose.
  - Not tested.
 Let me know if you find any issues.

 Features: